-The cathedral bell tower
+The Cathedral of Reggio Calabria: The cathedral bell tower

 The history of the bell tower is parallel to that of the cathedral, but somewhat more complex due to the various incidents that have occurred in the last centuries and five more episodes of reconstruction and restoration.
 Because of the position in which it originally stood, well in front of the temple, the belfry suffered many damages due to natural events.
 The bell tower is 28 meters high and has three bells: ‘Metropolitana’ (nicknamed ‘campanone’), ‘del Capitolo’ and ‘della Conciliazione’.

 The Metropolitan bell refers to the year 1743 and was made by artists of Messina.
 In 1750 the tower was damaged due to the earthquake; then the bishop of the time, Damiano Palau, entrusted to Nicola Astarita the task of restoring it and decorating it in gold, silver and bronze.